“Fantastic job. Very well thought out.”

 Pianos Inside Out isn’t merely a book of recipes that regurgitates instructions from service manuals—rather, it shows how to create one’s own recipes.
 In addition to suggesting methods and specifications, the book discusses the reasons for and the dependencies among various aspects of design, regulation, tuning, and voicing, thus enabling the reader to draw his or her own conclusions while gaining a deep understanding of this complex subject.

-Mario Igrec, a native of Croatia, taught piano technology and served as piano technician during his eight-year tenure at Louisiana State University.
-As an independent concert technician and master rebuilder, he has serviced and rebuilt many pianos in southern Louisiana, and has worked for Richard Goode, Jon Kimura Parker, Garrick Ohlsson, and other renowned pianists.
+Mario Igrec, a native of Croatia, is Chief Piano Technician at the Juilliard School in New York.
+He was Head Piano Technician at Louisiana State University in Baton Rouge, taught piano technology at North Bennet Street School in Boston, and served as Chief Concert Technician at Faust Harrison Pianos in New York.
+As an independent concert technician and master rebuilder, he serviced and rebuilt many pianos in southern Louisiana, and has worked for Richard Goode, Jon Kimura Parker, Garrick Ohlsson, and other renowned pianists.
 Himself an award-winning pianist, with a Master of Music degree from SUNY Stony Brook, Mario has a rare combination of skills that give him a unique and pragmatic perspective on piano technology.
-He is a software architect and CTO at Selltis LLC, a CRM company that he co-founded in 2000.
+Learn about Mario's approach to voicing, touch optimization, and piano rebuilding.
 See more about the author.

 Visit us on Facebook.
 Share Tweet